killroy2k/CSEFINALPROJECT/project/project/DONTREADME.md

+Vynze's noobie github info stuff

-When
+When you wanna

-1. git fetch to grab stuff from repo
+1. git fetch to grab the changes from repo
+2. git log to see changes
-2. git pull to update vscode
+3. git pull to update vscode